stefanspringer1/FastReplace/README.md

 /[\x{0301}\x{0307}]/.matchingSemantics(.unicodeScalar)
 ```

+You might want to organise replacements with the [Replacements](https://github.com/stefanspringer1/Replacements) package.

 ## Duplicate keys produced by a macro

 Be careful not to produce duplicate keys by using e.g. the `#codepoint` or `#codepointForEntity` macro: The following code compiles without a warning (at least with Swift version 6.0.0, cf. the [bug report](https://github.com/swiftlang/swift/issues/77318)):